evgv/evgv.github.io/_posts/2016-09-08-apache-load-fonts-on-subdomains.markdown

 ---
 layout: post
 title:  "Apache.
-Load fonts on subdomains."
+Load fonts on sub/diff domains."
 date:   2016-09-08
 categories: [apache, htaccess, fonts, cross-domain]
 ---
 # Apache.
-Load fonts on sub/different domains.
+Load fonts on sub/diff domains.

 I encountered this problem when install `Intenco` theme to one of the shops that works on `Magento`.
 Which had 5 sites with individual domains, and storeviews for `US`, `GB`, `DE`, `FR` and `IT`.